PhilChodrow/PIC16A/syllabus.md

 ### When I Won't Write a Letter

-As a matter of moral principle, I will not write letters of recommendation for programs or jobs involving any of the following:
+As a matter of moral principle, I will not write letters of recommendation for programs or jobs with significant components supporting any of the following:

 - Policing (including but not limited to predictive policing, development of algorithms that predict recidivism, etc.);
 - Military applications (such as internships at the Department of Defense or any of its international counterparts);